cyrilmhansen/kistaverk/ARCHITECTURE.md

 // std::mem::forget(file) // logic to prevent Rust from closing the FD if Kotlin owns it

 C. Navigation & Feature Ownership
-- **Screens:** `AppState` tracks the current screen (Home, Shader demo, Kotlin image flow).
-Feature state lives in dedicated modules under `features/` (e.g., `features::hashes`, `features::kotlin_image`).
+- **Screens:** `AppState` now keeps a stack of `Screen` values (Home, Shader demo, Kotlin image flow, etc.) rather than a single current_screen.
+Back pops to the prior screen; Home is the root and is never underflown.
 - **Feature isolation:** Rust modules own state and rendering.
 Kotlin feature helpers own platform work (e.g., bitmap codecs) but send outcomes back through `dispatch`, so Rust drives UI and history.
-- **Menu actions:** Buttons carry an `id` and `action`.
+- **Menu/actions:** Buttons carry an `id` and `action`.
+Actions are parsed into typed enums (e.g., `Action::Hash(HashAlgo)`, `Action::TextTools(TextAction)`) to avoid stringly routing.
 Some actions open sub-screens (like the Kotlin image screen) and then request the picker; results flow back to Rust to render success/error, display chosen MediaStore/SAF targets, and keep navigation consistent.